NVE/regobslib/README.md

 This client library aim to simplify interaction with the Regobs API v5.

-**Currently we only support registration submission via this client library.**

 ## Prerequisites

 * An API token for the test or prod environment, contact [regobs@nve.no](mailto:regobs@nve.no) to acquire this.